Skip to content

 These rates do not include the 15.95% District of Columbia sales tax.

-The cutoff date for reservations at these rates is January 19, 2024.
+The cutoff date for reservations at these rates is TBA.

-Overnight parking is available at a cost of $43.00 + 18% tax for self-park per night.
+Overnight parking is available at a cost of $43.00 for self-parking ($50.74 inclusive of 18% tax per night.
 The hotel is three blocks from the McPherson (orange/blue line) Metro station.

-Reservations may be made by contacting Ms. Joy Robinson at groupservices@washingtonplazahotel.com.
-First and last names and arrival and departure dates for each guest should be included on the rooming lists.
+Reservations may be made by contacting Joy Robinson at groupservices@washingtonplazahotel.com.

 Thursday February 15, 2024